Fentanyl Addiction: Short- & Long-Term Effects

 • Anxiety, depression, and other mood disorders.

 Tolerance and dependence can occur even with therapeutic use of opioids.
-They can, however, both lead to compulsive drug-seeking and can be precursors to and signs of addiction.
-An opioid use disorder—the diagnostic term for opioid addiction—is characterized by uncontrollable drug use despite the significant negative consequences that result from it.7
+They can, however, both lead to compulsive drug-seeking and can be precursors to and signs of addiction.7

-If you are abusing opioids such as heroin and fentanyl, the sooner you quit using, the better chance you have at preventing serious long-term side effects or experiencing a potentially deadly overdose.
-There are several options for treatment programs that can help with fentanyl misuse:8,9
+If you are using opioids such as heroin and fentanyl, the sooner you quit using, the better chance you have at preventing serious long-term side effects or experiencing a potentially deadly overdose.
+There are several options for treatment programs that can help with fentanyl use:8,9

-• Medical detox, which enables you to get through opioid withdrawal in a safe and comfortable environment where you can get help managing your acute symptoms and drug cravings.
+• Medical detox, which enables you to get through fentanyl withdrawal in a safe and comfortable environment where you can get help managing your acute symptoms and drug cravings.

 • Inpatient treatment, where you receive treatment 24/7.
 The duration of an inpatient stay varies depending on individual factors such as your substance use history, prior attempts at rehab, , etc. If you have co-occurring medical or mental health conditions or issues with polysubstance use inpatient treatment may be a good option for you.